Inequalities for semi-stable surface fibrations, and their relation to the Coleman-Oort conjecture: Background from surface theory

 Let $X$ be a minimal compact complex algebraic surface and suppose that

 is a fibration in genus $g\ge 2$ semi-stable curves.
 Denote the fibre over $s$ by $X_s$; $\jac (X_s)$ denotes the generalized Jacobian of $X_s$.
 As usual, put

-Recall \cite[Theorem III, 18.2]{4authors} that a relatively minimal fibration\footnote{(i.e. there are no $(-1)$--curves in the fibres)} in genus $\ge 2$ curves $f:X\to B$ is isotrivial if and only if $\deg f_*\omega_{X/S}=0$.
+Recall \cite[Theorem III, 18.2]{4authors} that a relatively minimal fibration\footnote{I.e., there are no $(-1)$--curves in the fibres.} in genus $\ge 2$ curves $f:X\to B$ is isotrivial\footnote{I.e., locally constant over the non-critical locus of $f$.} if and only if $\deg f_*\omega_{X/S}=0$.
 So, if $f$ is not isotrivial, one can introduce the \emph{slope}

-Recall also that $f$ is called a \emph{Kodaira fibration} if, moreover, $f$ is smooth.
-In that case, the period map for $f$ sends $B$ to a compact curve in the moduli space $M_g$ of genus $g$ curves.
-For a Kodaira fibration the base genus $b\ge 2$.
+Recall also that $f$ is called a \emph{Kodaira fibration} if $f$ is smooth.
+In that case, the period map for $f$ sends $B$ to a compact curve in the moduli space $\MM_g$ of genus $g$ curves.
+For any Kodaira fibration the base genus $g$ has to be at least $2$.
 See \cite[V. 14]{4authors}.

+Relations between the various numerical invariants of a surface fibration are gathered in the next Lemma.